Sudan crisis: Ethiopia seeking peace talks – DW – 04/26/2023

 Sudan's neighbors are working to prevent an escalation of fighting in the region.
-Ethiopia is mediating through the AU and IGAD, but experts say the neighbor in the Horn of Africa should take a stronger leadership role.
+Ethiopia is mediating through the African bloc, but experts say the neighbor in the Horn of Africa should take a stronger leadership role.

 https://p.dw.com/p/4Qacq